TheProGhost/Digital_Forensics_CaseStudy/README.md

 # Digital_Forensics

-* We are doing the forensic analysis of the Hacking case from the cfred's website.
+### We are doing the forensic analysis of the Hacking case from the cfred's website.
 ```
 Link: https://cfreds-archive.nist.gov/Hacking_Case.html
 ```
+We will be using the tool name Autopsy.

 ## Scenario
 >On 09/20/04 , a Dell CPi notebook computer, serial # VLQLW, was found abandoned along with a wireless PCMCIA card and an external homemade 802.11b antennae.
 It is suspected that this computer was used for hacking purposes, although cannot be tied to a hacking suspect, G=r=e=g S=c=h=a=r=d=t.
 (The equal signs are just to prevent web crawlers from indexing this name; there are no equal signs in the image files.)